MrSkiddy47/CompleteSuicideManual-2/pages/additional_information.en.md

 ## Yapper689's translation notes

+The README is a lie.
+The Vietnamese translation is not complete yet.
+Please wait a few more months!

 The entirety of the English and Chinese version are directly copied onto the site and I mostly translated the book based on CotardSyndrome's edition, with some minor corrections, annotations and notes of my own.
-I don't know neither Japanese nor Chinese so this is my only source of reference.
+I don't know neither Japanese nor Chinese so this is my only source of reference, though I do think Rena's Chinese translation is more spot on, which makes sense giving the pan-Asian nature of the languages.
 Same with the others', there will be plenty of mistakes, but unfortunately I'm not a perfectionist, and it's highly unlikely that one will ever come here.

-As mentioned in CotardSyndrome's translation notes, different parsers interpret the same document differently, so the tables on this site may look slightly different from his, I did not format them thoroughly.
-Nextra's Markdown renderer does not fully support HTML tables, so those in the English edition has been replaced with regular Markdown tables (the original tables are still in the Markdown files).
+Rena's Chinese version is kept intact along with his annotations.

 My deepest gratitude to Wataru Tsurumi, YuriMiller / Rena, CotardSyndrome, that one guy who called himself "很笨" (stupid) twice on his fork of YuriMiller's repository, or was it his README - I forgot his name or where to find him, and everyone who has discovered this work and was influenced by it.
-I'll carry on our void until death.
-You're not alone on this path that we've crossed.
+Made me realize that "I'm lonely but not alone".

 ## Citations